 Compensation Committee.
 The Compensation Committee is currently composed of Mses.
 Auen, Grisé, and Katz, and Mr. Schulte, with Ms. Grisé serving as the Committee Chair.
 The Compensation Committee met six (6) times during 2016.
 The Compensation Committee provides assistance to the Board in fulfilling its responsibilities relating to management, organization, performance, and compensation.
 In discharging its responsibilities, the Compensation Committee considers and authorizes our compensation philosophy, evaluates our senior management's performance, and approves all material elements of the compensation of our executive officers.
 The Compensation Committee also reviews the administration of our incentive compensation, retirement, and equity-based plans.
 See "Compensation Discussion and Analysis" for more information regarding the role of the Compensation Committee, management, and compensation consultants in determining and/or recommending the amount and form of executive compensation.
-The report of the Compensation Committee required by the rules of the SEC is included in this Proxy Statement under "Compensation Committee Report."
+The report of the Compensation Committee Report."